Advice on Moving and Changes

 For me personally, I’m doing a whole lot of thinking right now (serial over thinker right here LOL.)
 Thomas and I love NYC, our apartment and our neighborhood, but with everything going on in the world, and so many things changing around us, we too are re-evaluating where we want to be now – and long term.
 We aren’t making any decisions quite yet, but instead just talking, listening, and paying attention to what feels right for us.
 We are focusing on all of the things we have to be grateful for rather than dwelling on what is out of our control.

 That said, it is a really great time to switch things up and try something new.
-Head to that city you’ve always wanted to live in – even if it’s just for a year.
+Head to that city you always want to live in – even if it’s just for a year.
 Or relish and enjoy quality time with your family rather than rushing back to your apartment.
 I know I can’t wait to see my dad in Arizona once it’s safe to fly again!
 Wherever you are, I hope you are safe.
 I hope you are healthy.
 And I hope that you listen to your gut and let it guide you.